shizhanx/PokerSimulator/README.md

 We can use a P2P architecture without a centralised server for all the game actions.
 We can have a server if we want to store user data like friends, or to have a global chat channel.
 But all core features we need to make this app running can be done without one.

+To make use of sensors, we may locate the user to show a list of nearby users to invite (GPS), shake the phone to shuffle the deck (movement sensor), put the phone upsidedown on the table to show a photo of lecture slides or open a dictionary (light sensor), or whatever you guys can think of.

 ## Requirement
 | Requirement | |